-While these resources can give you a lot of important background information on how the probate process works and what laws govern probate in Kansas, understanding and applying the rules to your particular situation can still be difficult.
+While these resources can give you a lot of important background information on how the probate process works and what laws govern probate , understanding and applying the rules to your particular situation can still be difficult.
 You don’t want any mistakes or problems during probate proceedings so you should reach out to an experienced attorney to find out what your options are for getting personalized help throughout the entirety of the probate proceedings.

 Estate Tax Resources